Will Isiah Pacheco Score a TD Against the Lions Thursday Night Football in Week 1?

 Odds to score a TD this game: +110 (Bet $10 to win $11 if he scores a TD)

-- Pacheco had 170 carries for 830 yards rushing a season ago (48.8 per game) and scored five TDs.
+- Pacheco had 170 attempts for 830 yards rushing a year ago (48.8 per game) and scored five TDs.

-- He rushed for a touchdown in five games last season, but did not run for more than one TD in a game.
+- He rushed for a touchdown in five games last year, but did not run for more than one TD in a game.

 Isiah Pacheco Game Log (2022)